Canada Road Safety Week

 - Increase public awareness and encourage the adoption of safe driving practices

-- Targeted enforcement at high-risk driving behaviours that put other drivers and vulnerable road users at risk
+- Targeted enforcement of high-risk driving behaviours that put other drivers and vulnerable road users at risk

-- Asking drivers to make the right decisions and to hold those who don’t to account.
+- Asking drivers to make the right decisions and to hold those to account those who do not

-For more information on the City of Toronto – Vision Zero Road Safety Plan.
+For more information on the City of Toronto – Vision Zero Road Safety Plan click here.

 For more news, visit TPSnews.ca.

-Sergeant Brett Moore, Traffic Services for Superintendent Scott Baptist, Traffic Services
+Sergeant Jason Kraft, Traffic Services for Superintendent Scott Baptist, Traffic Services